panchr/CourseGenie/README.md

 container.
 To run a command on the web container, which is where the Django project runs, run `$ docker-compose exec web {command}`.
 For example, to run Django's migrations: `$ docker-compose exec web python manage.py migrate`.

+### run vs. exec

+`$ docker-compose run {container} {command}` should be used if you want to run a command on a container service without having such a container running.
+However, note that it will cause a new container to be spawned, which means that using `run` repeatedly will slow down Docker after a while.
+To alleviate this, you can stop containers using `$ docker stop {container_id}$` where the `container_id` can be found using `$ docker-compose ps`.

+On the other hand, `$ docker-compose exec {container} {command}` executes a command on the running instances of the container.
+This prevents a new container from spawning, so Docker will *not* slow down overtime.
+However, you need to have a container running.
+In addition, these changes will not persist when spawning a new container.